laughingman868/Projects/FLIR ADAS Object Detection.md

     name="flir_dataset_test"
 )
 ```
-This will run inference on 100 images and bring up the Fiftyone interface for inspection
+This will run inference on 100 images and bring up the Fiftyone interface for inspection.
 ```python
 from PIL import Image
 import torch